-Singaporeans are strongly encouraged to eRegister with the Ministry of Foreign Affairs at https://eregister.mfa.gov.sg so that we can contact you should the need arise.
-Singaporeans are also advised to stay in touch with your family and friends so that they know you are safe.
+Singaporeans travelling to South Africa are strongly encouraged to eRegister with the Ministry of Foreign Affairs at https://eregister.mfa.gov.sg so that they can be contacted should the need arise.
+You are also advised to stay in touch with your family and friends regularly so that they know you are safe.
 Those who need urgent consular assistance while in South Africa may contact the Singapore High Commission in Pretoria or the Ministry of Foreign Affairs Duty Office (24 hours) at:

 High Commission of the Republic of Singapore in Pretoria

 980-982 Francis Baard Street (formerly Schoeman Street),

 Arcadia, Pretoria 0083, South Africa

 Duty Officer Telephone: +27 72 988 8759

 Tanglin, Singapore 248163

 Emergency numbers and Other Useful Contacts in South Africa